Time & Materials#

 You can move items from one location to another by creating a transfer order.
 These orders are mostly used if the replenishment method for inventory is set to Transfer.

-In KUMAVISION project365, you can move an item on a job budget line from the default location set up in the system to a location that is assigned to the job (or, more specifically, to the line itself).
+In KUMAVISION project365, you can move an item on a project budget line from the default location set up in the system to a location that is assigned to the project (or, more specifically, to the line itself).

-An item that is moved to a job location will be reserved for the line that it has been assigned to, as specified for the moved item entry in the Job No., Work Package Code, and Line Activity No. fields.
+An item that is moved to a project location will be reserved for the line that it has been assigned to, as specified for the moved item entry in the Project No., Work Package Code, and Line Activity No. fields.

 As a result, you can post consumption of the item only on this one budget line.
 See the following articles for more information on transfer orders: